scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 By default, the milestone is deleted from the result.
 If you wish to preserve it, use `preserve_milestones=True`.
 This milestone token will be preserved at the beginning of each segment.

+!!! note
+    As shown above, it is possible to splitting documents on frequent tokens like commas.
+Examples like the one above are given because they can use a short text to illustrate the basic usage of `spit_on_milestones()`.
+A more common use case is to cut documents into segments based on markers like chapter headings.

 If the the `milestone` parameter is supplied with a list of strings, each item in the list will be treated as a milestone:

 ```python